 By the way, it’s also important to remember that many of the extremely high APY’s we’re seeing right now in DeFi won’t last.

-For example, that RAY-USDC pair on Raydium has such a high yield because they really need liquidity right now—in other words, there’s a lot of demand for that pair, and their pool is running low.
+For example, at the time of this writing, that RAY-USDC pair on Raydium has such a high yield because they really need liquidity right now—in other words, there’s a lot of demand for that pair, and their pool is running low.
 But, as more people provide liquidity, the rewards will go down.

 And at a higher level, as a platform gets more popular, they have less need to lure people in with amazing farming opportunities.
 So again, that’s why some people in the crypto space jump from opportunity to opportunity to seek the highest yield as new platforms open up.

 One more thing: “yield aggregator” platforms like Yearn and Curve can simplify and automate some of this, but you have to be careful.

 Yield aggregators can, for example, automatically reinvest returns for you or invest the LP token from one platform on another to increase yield.
 In short, they can execute a complex strategy with just one or two clicks to connect your wallet and give the smart contract some of your ETH to work with.

 This sounds nice of course, but keep in mind that it’s easy to ignore some of the risks when everything is presented in such a convenient package.
 If Yearn is executing transactions for you across multiple DeFi platforms, you’re stacking the risks from each one on top of each other.
 If any one link in the chain fails, the whole thing could collapse.

 It can also be confusing to figure out your return.
 Typically, the total APY you’ll get is what’s shown on the final step of the process rather than what you’d get by manually adding the APR for each step along the way.
 In other words, the APY reported on Yearn or Curve takes into account all the profits you make at each step along the way.